 The grid displayed in a mutiview form works similar to a grid form.
-For more information about multiview forms, see About Multiview Forms.

 Grids in Query Forms

 Query forms make use of grids to display the records returned from a query using that form.
 These grids display in the bottom portion of the query form and are labeled Results.